stackhpc/ansible-slurm-exporter/CONTRIBUTING.md

 ### IRC

-You can talk with us on #cloudalchemy channel on freenode.
+You can talk with us on #stackhpc channel on freenode.

 ### GitHub repositories